 For some people, this might not be a problem.
-But if you or your child are suffering from lack of sleep, you may like to try some of these suggestions.
+But if you or your child are suffering from a lack of sleep, there are some simple techniques you can try.

 Every child is different, so only do what you feel comfortable with and what you think will suit your child.

 If your child will not go to bed